Intramuros: Where To Go And What To Do In Old Manila

 Intramuros is the Latin word that means “inside the walls” thus, calling it the “Walled City” located in the city of Manila, the capital of the Philippines.
 This was built in the late 16th century to protect the city from foreign invasions.
 This is a great place to revisit Manila’s rich history and see centuries-old establishments.

 If you are looking for an Intramuros day trip itinerary, we got you covered.
-I’ll be sharing with you how we explore this place and how much we spent.
+I’ll be sharing with you how we explored this place and how much we spent.

 How to go to Intramuros?